Esgorhannoth/koneko/Readme.md

   {
     // create a new vocabulary (defined in Typedefs) var words = new Voc();
-    // add words and corresponsing functions to it
+    // add words and corresponding functions to it
     // e.g.
     words.set("exists?", exists);
     words.set("exist?", exists);